fatihcaksen/Spreadsheet-Blog/README.md

----
-title: "A Beginner’s Guide to Mastering Spreadsheets"
+# A Beginner’s Guide to Mastering Spreadsheets
-author: "Your Name"
-date: "`r Sys.Date()`"
-output: html_document
----

-# Introduction
 Spreadsheets are powerful tools for organizing, analyzing, and visualizing data.
 Whether you are using **Google Sheets**, **Microsoft Excel**, or other spreadsheet applications, learning key functionalities can improve your efficiency.
 This guide compiles essential resources for beginners and advanced users to master spreadsheet skills.

 ![Spreadsheets Sketch](spreadsheet_sketch.png)